Pugduddly/GitWeb-Sites/README.md

  - §n	Underline
  - §o	Italic
  - §r	Reset Styling

-*Styling is removed when going to the next line.*

 **Comments**
 Lines starting with '#' should be ignored when loading into the browser (this may not work).